Flying Colors (band): Formation (2008–2010)

 In 2008, Evans wrote a proposal for a band that combined sophisticated music (complex composition and virtuoso performances) with accessible, mainstream songwriting.
 His idea was to channel the complexity through a charismatic pop singer/songwriter, keep the songs short, and use humor.

 Evans approached Neal Morse (solo artist, Spock's Beard, Transatlantic, The Neal Morse Band), Dave LaRue (Dixie Dregs, Steve Morse Band, Joe Satriani, Steve Vai), Steve Morse (Steve Morse Band, Dixie Dregs, Deep Purple, Kansas), Mike Portnoy (Dream Theater, Transatlantic), and music producer Peter Collins (Rush, Bon Jovi) about making the band a reality.
+Kerry Livgren, with whom both Neal and Steve had worked in the past, was also approached, but was eventually ruled out as a consequence of the stroke he suffered in 2009.

 The singer/songwriter slot remained unfilled as Evans could not find a suitable candidate.
 He examined over 100 candidates.
 Portnoy suggested Casey McPherson, who at the time was signed to Disney's Hollywood Records (Miley Cyrus, Jonas Brothers, Jesse McCartney) label.
 McPherson's band, Alpha Rev, had recently released the album New Morning, which spent 17 weeks in the Billboard Top-10 chart.
 Unlike most of the other artists on Hollywood Records, McPherson wrote all his own material, and played multiple instruments on his albums.
 His songwriting, singing, and stage personae appealed to the band and Evans.
 McPherson joined the still unnamed band a month before the first writing/recording session.
+Neal commented that "The idea of having an actual singer, as opposed to a musician that sang, really opened up a whole other world".